-These green beans with bacon are super easy to fix with fresh green beans and diced cooked bacon.
-This combination is a clever way to elevate your everyday green beans.
+This combination of fresh green beans and diced cooked bacon is a clever way to elevate your everyday green beans.
 Butter, bacon drippings, and crumbled freshly cooked bacon flavor the fresh green beans perfectly.
 This dish is an excellent alternative to plain steamed green beans or the green bean casserole.

 The recipe is a popular one, and it is delicious!
 To cut back on the fat somewhat, discard most of the bacon drippings before you add the butter and cooked green beans to the pan.

 - 2 pounds fresh green beans

 - 3 tablespoons butter

 - Wash the green beans in a colander under cold running water.
 Top and tail them (slice off the stem ends and tail ends) and then cut them into 1- to 1 1/2-inch lengths.
 Set aside.

 - Heat a large skillet or saute pan over medium heat; add the diced bacon.
 Fry the bacon until crispy; remove to paper towels to drain.
 Leave 2 to 3 tablespoons (or more) of the bacon drippings in the skillet and save the remaining drippings for another recipe.
 Set the skillet aside.

 - Bring a pot of salted water to a boil over high heat and then add the beans.
 Boil for about 8 to 12 minutes, or until the desired doneness is reached.